 - Send a Patient message saying I cannot go to Exam Room 2

-Exclusive to the iPhone, the doctor may ask Siri the following:
+Exclusive to the iPhone and HomePod, the doctor may ask Siri the following:

 - Read my Patient messages